xxnuo/reprint/README.md

 # reprint

-# Work with all shells
+# Work with all PowerShell

 ---